-Students who work in human services are permitted to submit an employment-based field application.
-Please read the process and expectations below.
+Students who work in human services may submit an employment-based field application.

 Field education is the signature pedagogy of social work education, where students develop their professional identity and integrate the skills and concepts learned throughout their coursework.
 The current best practice for field education requires students to engage in learning activities that are qualitatively different from prior volunteer or employment experiences and allow for the attainment of Council on Social Work Education (CSWE) competencies.
 Activities should be supervised by someone with at least a Master of Social Work (MSW) degree.

 The Council on Social Work Education has long permitted employment-based field placements where job duties are distinctly different from a student’s designated field activities, and the work supervisor is different than the field educator.
 These rules were designed to protect the role of students as learners while engaged in field, with expectations different from those related to employment.
 New guidelines (issued in June 2020) allow students to request to count their work for some or all of their field hours, up to 15 hours per week.

 When a student opts to pursue an employment-based field placement, it is the student’s responsibility to manage the process.
 This includes completing the application, making sure the necessary parties agree and gathering signatures.
 An employment-based field placement requires more responsibility on the part of the student.
 Generally, students who are not successful at a traditional agency field placement are not approved for employment-based field placements.
 If a student no longer wishes to pursue an employment-based field placement, they should contact their placement coordinator immediately.

 The following criteria must be met for the student to be approved for an employment-based field placement.
 Note: Many agencies have different policies regarding employment-based field placements.
 Before pursuing an employment-based field placement, students should consult with their employer about employment-field placement policies and procedures.